cesbo/help/src/content/docs/en/astra/monitoring/grafana.md

 ---
-title: "Integration Astra with Grafana"
+title: Integration Astra with Grafana
 date: 2023-06-10
 sidebar:
     order: 2
 ---

 Grafana is an open source analytics and interactive visualization web application.
-It works in pair with [InfluxDB](./influxdb) to visualize status of the Astra, stream, and adapters.
+It works in pair with [InfluxDB](/en/astra/monitoring/influxdb) to visualize status of the Astra, stream, and adapters.

 ## Install

-Before Grafana installation, make sure that InfluxDB installed and configured: [Read more...](./influxdb)
+Before Grafana installation, make sure that InfluxDB installed and configured: [Read more...](/en/astra/monitoring/influxdb)

 Download latest version from